jmiemirza/MMFM-Challenge/README.md

 All submitted results would be documented in a leaderboard, closed-source results will be marked.

 # Important Dates
-- Initial registration deadline:
+- Initial registration deadline: 1st April 2024
-- Phase 1 deadline:
+- Phase 1 deadline: 15th May 2024
-- Phase 2 deadline:
+- Phase 2 deadline: 27th May 2024
-- Announcement of winners:
+- Announcement of winners: 8th June 2024